|Wheat, Barley, Rye, GO!||Snack #4|

 - Have the students form a large circle.

 - Ask them to raise their hands if they eat whole grain foods for snack (e.g. crackers, bread, etc).
 Explain that grains are carbohydrates, the body’s main sources of energy.
-Tell the class that whole grains are usually brown and are healthier than white grains because they have more vitamins and nutrients, which give the body more energy to run and play.
+Tell the class whole grains are usually brown and are healthier than white grains because they have more vitamins and nutrients, which give the body more energy to run and play.

 - Divide the class into two groups and have them stand at opposite ends of the room.